 There are a few different types of CBD distillates available on the market.
 The most common type is made with CBD and THC.
 However, there are also CBD-only distillates available.
 These products are made with CBD isolate and contain no THC.

-- THC-infused distillates are the most potent, as they contain both CBD and THC.
+Distillates containing THC in them are the most potent, as they contain both CBD and THC.
 These products are ideal for those who need a high dose of CBD or who want to experience the psychoactive effects of THC.
 These are highly intoxicating, and are only legal in states where marijuana is legal.

 Distillates containing only CBD, and no THC, are more viable for those who want the benefits of CBD without the psychoactive effects of THC.

 If you’re unsure which type of CBD distillate is right for you, talk to your doctor or knowledgeable cannabis professional.
 They can help you choose the right product for your needs and make sure you start with a low dose to minimize any potential side effects.

 Full-spectrum, Broad-spectrum, and Isolated CBD: What’s the Difference?

 These are the three dominant spectrums of CBD products you will likely run into.
 They are all different, and it’s important to understand the differences between broad spectrum and full spectrum CBD (and even isolate) before making your purchase.

 - Full-spectrum CBD distillates contain all the terpenes and cannabinoids in the cannabis plant, including THC (only small amounts).
 The primary benefit of full-spectrum distillates is that they confer added health benefits thanks to the entourage effect.

 - Broad-spectrum CBD distillates are similar to full-spectrum products in that they contain all the terpenes and cannabinoids found in the cannabis plant.
 However, these products have gone through an extra step of processing to remove all traces of THC.